gonzalezvl/Hydra-Training-Workshop-June-2015/Day2/Day_2_PM_Practical.md

 			#
 			echo = `date` job $JOB_NAME done

-B. Transfer Qsub generator file to hydra from your local computer. *Hint: you can use `scp` or copy into a new file in `vi`.*
+D. Transfer Qsub generator file to hydra from your local computer. *Hint: you can use `scp` or copy into a new file in `vi`.*

-C. Run `velvetg` on Hydra-3
+E. Run `velvetg` on Hydra-3

 - $ `qsub velvetg.qsub`

-D.	Count the number of sequences in your output assembly.
+F. Count the number of sequences in your output assembly.

 - Navigate to the output directory with the output: `cd ecoli.33`
 - Assembly output is called `contigs.fa`